 - Where you spend the most time

-- Your legal address listed for tax returns, with the USPS, on your driver’s license, and on your voter registration card
+- Your legal address listed for tax returns, with the USPS, on your driver’s license and on your voter registration card

-- The home that is near where you work or bank, recreational clubs where you’re a member, or other family member’s homes
+- The home that is near where you work or bank, recreational clubs where you’re a member or other family members’ homes

-Understanding What A Primary Residence Means For Your Mortgage
+What Primary Residence Means For Your Mortgage

-Understanding Capital Gains On Primary Residences
+Capital Gains On A Primary Residence

 A tax break for the mortgage interest you paid isn’t the only benefit that comes with owning a primary residence.
 You may also qualify to exclude capital gains when you sell your home.

 Capital gains tax is what you pay when you sell an asset that has increased in value.
 When you decide to sell your primary residence and it has increased in value, you’ll be eligible to exclude some of the capital gains from the proceeds of your sale.
-Currently, the IRS allows you to exclude up to $500,000 in capital gains if married filing jointly or $250,000 if single.
+Currently, the IRS allows taxpayers to exclude up to $500,000 in capital gains if married filing jointly or $250,000 if single.

 Let’s say you purchase a home for $200,000.
 It’s your primary residence and the only home you own.
-A few years later you decide to move and sell it for more money.
+A few years later, you decide to move and sell it for more money.
 After paying for costs related to the sale, your profit is $50,000.
 If you meet the criteria for the exclusions, you won’t have to pay capital gains taxes on that profit.
-The capital gains tax rate is 0%, 15%, or 20% depending on your income.
+The capital gains tax rate is 0%, 15% or 20% depending on your income.